yangchen1/docs/source/developer/developer-setup.md

     ```

 6. Patch make files:
-    1. In Ldap part of `start-docker` section of root Makefile, change all `docker exec -it ...` to `docker exec -i ...` as docker in windows can't deal with tty.
+    1. In LDAP part of `start-docker` section of root Makefile, change all `docker exec -it ...` to `docker exec -i ...` as Docker in Windows can't deal with tty.
     2. In `webapp/package.json`, `build` and `run` of `scripts` are beginning with `NODE_ENV=production`, remove it as Node.Js in windows are not using unix shell, it does not understand tne environment variable synax.
     3. In windows part of `package` section of root Makefile, change `cp $(GOPATH)/bin/windows_amd64/platform.exe` to `cp $(GOPATH)/bin/platform.exe`, for some reason go in windows does not produce binary under architecture folder.
 7. Run unit tests on Mattermost using `make test` to make sure the installation was successful